Applying for BFI National Lottery Development funding

 • where your development work will take place in the UK, including the location of your writer, director and producer, and the places your film will represent onscreen

-Finance and budget
+Finance

-• The amount of funding you are seeking from the BFI for your project’s development stage, alongside its total cost, with an attached budget breakdown of these costs.
+• the amount of funding you are seeking from the BFI for your project’s development stage, alongside its total cost, with an attached budget breakdown of these costs.
 Your budget should state the stage of development you are requesting (e.g. writing a treatment, first draft, second draft, finance packaging, pre-production)

-• An estimate of the anticipated total production budget
+• an estimate of the anticipated total production budget

-• Any unusual or challenging technical or budgetary requirements that you foresee
+• any unusual or challenging technical or budgetary requirements that you foresee

-• An indication of your anticipated path to production
+• an indication of your anticipated path to production

-• Whether you have applied or are applying for other development funding (e.g. co-finance from other territories UK broadcasters, or other national agencies)
+• whether you have applied or are applying for other development funding (e.g. co-finance from other territories UK broadcasters, or other national agencies)

 BFI Diversity Standards